How to Fix “Error Code: 0x800c0005” on OneDrive?

 Error Code 0x800c0005

-After you do this, restart your computer and see if the problem is fixed at the next computer startup.
+Once you’ve done this, restart your computer and check if the problem is resolved.

-If you’re seeing the 0x800C0005 error while trying to install .NET Framework 4 or when trying to install a pending Windows Update, it’s likely that you’re seeing this problem due to several Dynamic Link Library files (Softpub.dll, Wintrust.dll, and Initpki.dll) that are not correctly registered, so your operating system is not able to make use of them properly.
+If you get the 0x800c0005 error while trying to install .NET Framework 4 or when installing pending Windows Updates, it’s likely because certain Dynamic Link Library files (Softpub.dll, Wintrust.dll, and Initpki.dll) are not properly registered.
+If Windows can’t use these files correctly, errors can occur.

-1. Press Windows key + R to open up a Run dialog box.
-Inside the text box, type ‘cmd’ inside the text box, then press Ctrl + Shift + Enter to open up an elevated Command Prompt.
-When prompted by the UAC (User Account Control), click Yes to grant administrative privileges.
+1. Press Windows key + R to open the Run dialog.
+Type ‘cmd’, then press Ctrl + Shift + Enter to launch Command Prompt as an administrator.
+When prompted by the User Account Control (UAC), click Yes.

 Running Command Prompt